Septoplasty Surgery: Pros & Cons of Deviated Septum Surgery

 - Change in the sense of smell;

-- Dryness in the nasal passage; and
+- Dryness in the nasal passage and

-- Changes in taste and smell, and voice.
+- Changes in taste, smell, and voice.

 Warning Signs After Septoplasty Surgery

-In case of having any of the following problems, call your doctor or go to urgent clinic care:
+If you are having any of the following problems, call your doctor or go to urgent clinic care:

 - Heavy nosebleed;